Breathtaking Mars: NASA Photo Reveals Stunning Dune Gullies In Matara Crater

 “Because this activity occurs during Martian Southern hemisphere winter, it is believed to be related to carbon dioxide frost that forms as the area grows colder,” shows the Lunar and Planetary Laboratory (LPL) at the University of Arizona, in Tucson, which operates HiRISE.

-Described by LPL as “the most powerful camera ever sent to another planet” due to its high resolution capability (of up to 30 centimeters, or 11,8 inches, per pixel), HiRISE is just one of six instruments onboard the MRO, all dedicated to the study of Mars.
+Described by LPL as “the most powerful camera ever sent to another planet” due to its high-resolution capability (of up to 30 centimeters, or 11.8 inches, per pixel), HiRISE is just one of six instruments onboard the MRO, all dedicated to the study of Mars.
 The orbiter is equipped with a second camera, the CTX (Context Camera), which has a larger viewing angle than HiRISE, but less resolution capability, notes The TeCake.

 Although the MRO has lost control of its gyroscopes since its launch in 2005, Outer Places informs, the orbiter is still able to snatch astonishing photographs of the Red Planet, just like the one captured while flying over Mars’ Matara Crater.